JelindoGames/UnityVisualScriptingTutorials/Tutorials/0_WhyVisualScripting.md

 With visual scripting, designers can manipulate the logic of a game without diving into the specifics of the code.

 This is especially useful for rapid iteration, where designers can change aspects of the game and quickly replay it.
-This is useful for quickly experimenting with new concepts, or perfecting existing ones.
+This can help designers quickly experiment with new concepts, or perfect existing ones.

 ### Representing Sequential/Branching Logic

 For certain jobs, visual scripting stands out as the most effective approach.
 Here's one example.

-Imagine that you're making a visual novel with lots of branching choices.
+Imagine that you're making a choose-your-own-adventure text game with lots of branching choices.
 You need to represent the entire game's content (dialogue / choices for each branch).
 What are your options?
 - A single text file
   - Will need lots of skips from one line to another.
 Following the logic will get difficult, fast.
 - Multiple text files